Mactory/django-pluggableappsettings/README.md

 Also a list of aliases can be passed to allow for multiple names of one setting (e.g. for backwards compatibility)

-###CalledOnceSetting(default_value, aliases)
+###CalledOnceSetting(default_value, aliases, force_callable=False)

-Behaves as a Setting but checks whether the value is callable and calls it before returning.

-**Attention:** The call is only performed on the first access of the setting and cached afterwards.
+Checks whether the value is callable and calls it once before returning.
+Subsequent accesses to this setting return the cached return value of the first call.
+If `force_callable` is `True`, the setting throws a `ValueError` if the value of the setting is not callable.
-If you need a function that is called each time use the `CalledEachTimeSetting`

-###CalledEachTimeSetting(default_value, aliases)
+###CalledEachTimeSetting(default_value, aliases, force_callable=False)

-Behaves as a Setting but checks whether the value is callable.
-The callable is called each time when the setting is accessed.
+Checks whether the value is callable.
+If so, the callable is called each time when the setting is accessed.
+If `force_callable` is `True`, the setting throws a `ValueError` if the value of the setting is not callable.

 ###ClassSetting(default_value, aliases)